-- Step 1 Administrators, lead teachers and assistant teachers receive a minimum of clock hours of approved specialized training every two years.
-Individual who currently are enrolled in a degree-granting program in early childhood or related field can use coursework to fulfill the annual training requirement. - Step 2 Administrators, lead teachers and assistant teachers receive a minimum of 20 clock hours of approved specialized training every two years.
-Individual who currently are enrolled in a degree-granting program in early childhood or related field can use coursework to fulfill the annual training requirement. - Step 3 Administrators, lead teachers and assistant teachers receive a minimum of
+Step 1 - Administrators, lead teachers and assistant teachers receive a minimum of clock hours of approved specialized training every two years.
+Individuals who currently are enrolled in a degree-granting program in early childhood or related fields can use coursework to fulfill the annual training requirement.
+Step 2 - Administrators, lead teachers and assistant teachers receive a minimum of 20 clock hours of approved specialized training every two years.
+Individuals who currently are enrolled in a degree-granting program in early childhood or related fields can use coursework to fulfill the annual training requirement.

-20 clock hours of approved specialized training every two years.
-Individual who currently are enrolled in a degree-granting program in early childhood or related field can use coursework to fulfill the annual training requirement.

-- Step 4 & 5 100% of staff have obtained 30 or more hours of approved professional - development over a two-year period. -25 hours, 50% of staff have obtained 30 or more - hours of approved professional development over a two-year period --25 hour.
+- Step 3 Administrators, lead teachers and assistant teachers receive a minimum of 20 clock hours of approved specialized training every two years.
+Individuals who currently are enrolled in a degree-granting program in early childhood or related fields can use coursework to fulfill the annual training requirement. - Step 4 & 5 100% of staff have obtained 30 or more hours of approved professional development over a two-year period. -25 hours, 50% of staff have obtained 30 or more hours of approved professional development over a two-year period --25 hours.